 - Waiting time penalties

-- In–store commissions
+- Tips and in-store commissions

 - Off–the–clock work without compensation

 Many employees in the state of California are simply misinformed and uneducated about their state and federal employment rights, and their rights are violated without them knowing.
 If one employee has been subjected to violations in the workplace, it is likely that other employees have endured similar violations.

 If you suspect your employer is in violation of any California employment and labor laws and has violated the rights of other employees, you may be able to file a class-action lawsuit.
 In a class-action lawsuit, an individual employee can file a complaint against an employer on behalf of other similarly situated employees.
 The California wage and hour attorneys at The Nourmand Law Firm, APC, can help you file a class action lawsuit against your employer, and help you recover damages.

 The California Worker Adjustment and Retraining Notification (California WARN Act) provides protection above and beyond the Federal WARN Act, to protect California employees from mass layoffs.
 In addition to your rights under the Federal WARN Act, the California rules cover the following:

 - Employers staffing 75 or more employees over the past 12 months, which is lower than the federal mandate of 100 employees